panosangel/alt-wiki/System Install - Ubuntu 18.04 Server.md

 ```

 ## Set unattended upgrades
-Depending on version you may have one or other or both of `/etc/apt/apt.conf.d/10periodic` or `/etc/apt/apt.conf.d/20auto-upgrades`.
+Depending on a version you may have one or other or both of `/etc/apt/apt.conf.d/10periodic` or `/etc/apt/apt.conf.d/20auto-upgrades`.

-Not modifying the original will stop getting nags about overwriting the package maintainers version on upgrade of the unattended-upgrade package !!
+Not modifying the original will stop getting nags about overwriting the packages' maintainers version on upgrade of the unattended-upgrade package !!

 Create `/etc/apt/apt.conf.d/21periodic-auto-upgrades_on` which will supersede either `/etc/apt/apt.conf.d/10periodic or /etc/apt/apt.conf.d/20auto-upgrades`
 ```